paulgrym/currency-converter-react/README.md

 Try it out using the instrucions from "How to use" section.
 ## How to use
 1. Type in the "Kwota" field how much PLN you want to exchange.
-2. In "Waluta" field choose the currency for which you want to exchange your PLN - you can choose EUR, USD or CZK.
+2. In "Waluta" field choose the currency for which you want to exchange your PLN.
 3. Click "Przelicz" button to see the result.
 ## Available Scripts